-- A meta-analysis evaluated nasal corticosteroids, sublingual allergen immunotherapy (SLIT), second generation H1-antihistamines, combination azelastine hydrochloride with fluticasone propionate nasal spray, and montelukast for the treatment of SAR.
+- A meta-analysis evaluated nasal corticosteroids, sublingual allergen immunotherapy (SLIT), second generation H1antihistamines, combination azelastine hydrochloride with fluticasone propionate nasal spray, and montelukast for the treatment of SAR.
 By indirect comparison, nasal corticosteroids and grass pollen SLIT tablets had a greater relative clinical impact on symptom scores compared to azelastine hydrochloride combined with fluticasone propionate nasal spray, second generation H1-antihistamines, and montelukast (Devillier et al, 2014).
 In a similar indirect, meta-analysis, SLIT (timothy grass and ragweed) and mometasone furoate improved TNSS to a greater extent than montelukast and desloratadine in the treatment of both SAR and PAR (Durham et al, 2016). - A meta-analysis compared the effects of intranasal corticosteroids for treatment of chronic rhinosinusitis.
 A total of 9 randomized controlled trials were included.
-There was no evidence that one intranasal spray was more effective than another for disease severity or disease-specific quality of life.
-Epistaxis was more common with higher doses compared to lower doses (Chong et al, 2016). - Intranasal corticosteroids are considered first-line agents for the treatment of allergic rhinitis, especially for patients with moderate to severe symptoms.
-Consensus guidelines do not recommend the use of one intranasal corticosteroid product over another.
-Intranasal corticosteroids combined with intranasal antihistamines are considered to be more effective than either alone in the treatment of allergic rhinitis.
-Addition of oral antihistamines is not effective (Brozek et al, 2010; Seidman et al, 2015; Snellman et al, 2013; Wallace et al, 2008).
+There was no evidence that 1 intranasal spray was more effective than another for disease severity or disease-specific quality of life.
+Epistaxis was more common with higher doses compared to lower doses (Chong et al, 2016).